The Kardashian Kids - All Their Ages, Names And Who They Belong To

 Kylie Jenner's pregnancy with Travis Scott's daughter was one of the family's best-kept secrets, with the announcement only being made after baby Storms was born on 1st February 2018, and both mum and dad have posted lots of super cute pics of the baby on social media since.

-True Thompson is Khloe Kardashian and Travis Scott's baby girl, who was born on 12th April 2018, making her the youngest Kardashian offspring of the moment.
+True Thompson is Khloe Kardashian and Tristan Thompson's baby girl, who was born on 12th April 2018, making her the youngest Kardashian offspring of the moment.
 The name 'True' was suggested by her great-grandmother, MJ, who put it into the mix because it was Khloe's grandfather's name as well as her dad, Robert Kardashian's middle name.

 Download Our Brand New App For All The Latest Kardashian Drama